-Following recommendations provided via updates to the 2004 Black & Veatch rate study, rate for water and wastewater will increase for 2008.
+Following recommendations provided via updates to the 2004 Black & Veatch rate study, staff is recommending revenue increases for water and 6% for wastewater for 2008.
 This proposed increase will continue to provide revenue for the operating and capital costs of the Utilities Department and address the various bond and State Revolving Loan payment commitments.
 As a note, in 2003, Black and Veatch completed Water and Wastewater Master Plans through 2025.
 The aforementioned rate study determined future revenue requirements for the adjusted capital improvement plan for these two utilities.
 That study has been updated with the most recent project information and a proposed debt schedule that allows for more modest rate increases.